Lewisham Safeguarding Adults Board

 Repeated abuse

-The volume of incidents, Safeguarding Concerns and or Quality Alerts about an individual adult, provider or locality should be carefully considered as part of the wider context of potential abuse, but no benchmark number set to automatically trigger an enquiry.
+The volume of incidents or Safeguarding Concerns about an individual adult, provider or locality should be carefully considered as part of the wider context of potential abuse, but no benchmark number set to automatically trigger an enquiry.

 4. Impact of Abuse on Victims